 Goal 3 Risk Description Initial Score C + L Current Score C + L Target Score C + L jectives QI 7 Dashboard not developed by end of Q2 thereby stalling the commencement of integrated Performance & Quality Reviews.
-[3x3+9] 3X2=6 3X1=3 l of Mitig ation Year Risks to achieving the objectives Close working with BI to obtain a minimum data set that enables the conversation to commence, while further metrics are collated.
-BI have dedicated 2 WTE of senior analyst resource solely to this work. ks to Risk Description Initial Current Target Score ır Risi Score C + L Score C + L C + L In Yea QI 8 Lack of engagement with staff who may regard this as a punitive exercise rather than an engagement and supportive tool [4X3=12] 4X1=4 4X1=4
+[3x3+9] 3X2=6 3X1=3 s ok Mitig ation o achieving the objectives Close working with BI to obtain a minimum data set that enables the conversation to commence, while further metrics are collated.
+BI have dedicated 2 WTE of senior analyst resource solely to this work. on to Year Risks to Risk Description Initial Score C + L Current Score C + L Target Score C + L In Year QI 8 Lack of engagement with staff who may regard this as a punitive exercise rather than an engagement and supportive tool [4X3=12] 4X1=4 4X1=4